patrik-gus/products/README.md

    "Qty"		:  10,
    "IsBlocket" 	:  "true"  }

-2. HTTP enpoint that retrives all the created products from the Azure table storege "products" The result is listed in the same way as A JSON structure.
+2. HTTP enpoint that retrives all the created products from the Azure table storage "products" The result is listed in the same way as A JSON structure.